skippyr/becho/README.md

 # Becho

-`becho` is a terminal utility designed to help you treat, style and print text to the standart output.
+`becho` is a terminal utility designed to help you treat, style and print text to the standard output.
 It is my rethink of the `echo` command with more features.

 It should work in both Linux and MacOS.